ipfabric/docs/docs/Getting_Started/Overview/index.md

 #### Network Device Access

-IP Fabric accesses network-infrastructure devices via CLI (command-line interface) using SSH or TELNET protocols.
-All device interaction is accounted on the platform and only "read-only" or "operator" group privilege level 1 credentials are required.
+IP Fabric accesses network-infrastructure devices via CLI (command-line interface) using SSH or Telnet.
+All device interaction is accounted on the platform and only `read-only` or `operator` group privilege level 1 credentials are required.

 The following list contains an example of commands used for Cisco IOS: